jbillet/Final-Project---Spotify/README.md

 # Modeling

 I ran multiple models including: K-Best Features, GridSearch Logistic Regression, KNN, Decision Tree, Random Forest, Voting CLassifier, and XG Boost.
-When evaluating the models by Accuracy, the XG Boost model performed the best with an accuracy score of 96% (Gridsearch Logistic Regression came close at 95%!)
+When evaluating the models by Accuracy, the XG Boost model performed the best with an accuracy score of 96% (Gridsearch Logistic Regression came close at 95%!).
+Please note, there was a massive class imbalance so I used the over sampling technique SMOTE to adjust the class distribution of the target value.

 Models and Accuracy